 She was a scary looking monster that had snakes for hair and one look at you - could turn you into stone.

-Well consuming too much oxalic acid will create stones or sharp crystals in your body - from head to toe!
+Well creating oxalic acid in your body and by consuming too much oxalic acid will create stones or sharp crystals - from head to toe!

 The Medusa Lifestyle